sanilkatula/GotchuGaucho/README.md

-# GotchuGaucho
+# PARTYBOOK

 ## Overview
-GotchuGaucho is a vibrant, user-friendly platform designed to unify the Gaucho community through party culture at UCSB.
-Whether you're looking to host a memorable event or seeking the next exciting party to attend, GotchuGaucho is your one-stop destination for all party-related activities in the UCSB area.
+PARTYBOOK is a vibrant, user-friendly platform designed to unify the Gaucho community through party culture at UCSB.
+Whether you're looking to host a memorable event or seeking the next exciting party to attend, PARTYBOOK is your one-stop destination for all party-related activities in the UCSB area.

 ## Features